Alberto M. Carvalho

-Alberto M. Carvalho MedM is a Portuguese-American educator and the superintendent of the Los Angeles Unified School District.
+Alberto M. Carvalho MedM (born 1965) is a Portuguese-American educator and the superintendent of Los Angeles Unified School District.
 He previously served as superintendent of Miami-Dade County Public Schools (M-DCPS), the fourth-largest school district in the United States, with over 346,000 students and 52,000 employees.
 He was appointed superintendent in September 2008.
 In February 2014, the American Association of School Administrators (AASA) named Carvalho the 2014 National Superintendent of the Year.
 On February 28, 2018, New York City Mayor Bill de Blasio named Carvalho as the city's next Department of Education Chancellor, but he refused the offer the following day.

 On December 9, 2021, he accepted the position of Los Angeles Unified School District’s next superintendent following the resignation of Austin Beutner.

 Early life and education

 Carvalho was born in Portugal to a father who worked as a custodian and mother who worked as a seamstress.
 He was one of six children and the only one to graduate high school.
 He described growing up there in "pretty dramatic poverty,” living "in a one-room apartment with no running water and no electricity."

 He came to the United States after high school in the early 1980s.
 As an undocumented immigrant, he worked mostly in construction and restaurants (as a dishwasher) and was homeless for a time.
+Later when he worked as the Superintendent of Miami Dade County School District, he worked just blocks from where he once slept under a bridge as an unhoused person.

 Carvalho attended Broward College and then Barry University, where in 1990 he graduated with a bachelor's degree in biology.